 C = Compromised immune system.
-Your past drug use and addictive lifestyle may have weakened your body's defense system, making you particularly vulnerable to infection including HIV and viral hepatitis.
-You therefore need to do everything in your power to protect your health.
+Because your body's defense system is weakened by HIV, you are particularly vulnerable to infection and need to do everything in your power to protect your health.

 A = Altruism.
 You can make a difference in protecting the lives of other people.